What is S.A.L.T.?

 How does S.A.L.T. work?

 The S.A.L.T.
-Council is a group made up of representatives of the Sheriff Office, police departments of Camas and Vancouver, members of AARP, and local Senior Citizens.
+Advisory Board is made up of representatives of the Sheriff Office, police departments of Camas and Vancouver, service providers and local senior citizens.
+The Board is not actively meeting at this time.